Sultan tit: Taxonomy and distribution

 In 1890, Richard Bowdler Sharpe considered this species as a member of the former subfamily Liotrichinae within the Timaliidae.
-A 2005 study found that they appear to have distinctive mtDNA cytochrome b sequences, suggesting that they might not belong to the Paridae unless the penduline tits are included; but more recent, more detailed studies have clarified its placement in a near-basal position in the family Paridae and separate from the penduline tits.
+A 2005 study found that they appear to have distinctive mtDNA cytochrome b sequences, suggesting that they might not belong to the Paridae unless the penduline tits are included, but more recent, more detailed studies have clarified its placement in a near-basal position in the family Paridae and separate from the penduline tits.

 Ecology

 It frequents larger trees in small, often mixed-species flocks.
 In some forest areas such as the Buxa Tiger Reserve, the density has been estimated at around 15 per square kilometre.

 Sultan tits are vocal with several calls including a rattling "chi-dip, tri-trip", harsh explosive hissing calls and squeaky repeated "wheet" whistles.

-The breeding season in India is April to July and the clutch is of five to seven eggs laid inside a lined tree cavity.
-They feed on caterpillars and sometimes small berries.
-They show an unusual behaviour of panicking in captivity when they encounter unusual noise or other species which has been said to be unlike that of typical Paridae members.
+The breeding season in India is April to July.
+The clutch is of five to seven eggs laid inside a lined tree cavity.
+The birds feed on caterpillars and sometimes small berries.
+They show an unusual behaviour of panicking in captivity when they encounter unusual noise or other species; this is said to be unlike that of typical Paridae members.
 Unlike other Paridae, their nostrils are exposed and not covered by feathers.

-Widely distributed within suitable habitats throughout its large range, the Sultan Tit is evaluated as Least Concern on the IUCN Red List of Threatened Species.
+Widely distributed within suitable habitats throughout its large range, the sultan tit is evaluated as Least Concern on the IUCN Red List of Threatened Species.